retro16/acsi2stm/doc/gemdrive.md

 Future improvements
 -------------------

-Things that could be done more or less easily (requiring a 128k STM32):
+Things that could be done more or less easily:

 * Install the driver in top RAM.
 * Floppy drive emulator, by hooking BIOS and XBIOS calls.